Best Easy Knit Cowl for Beginners: Red Alder

 Are you looking for an easy knit cowl for beginners that’s still as stunning as those “non-beginner” cowls?
 Maybe you want to try knitting flat or you’re interested in knitting in stripes simply because you don’t want another single color all-stockinette in the round knit cowl.
 I get it!
 And that’s why I designed Red Alder for you!

-Exactly How Beginner-Friendly Is This Easy Knit Cowl for Beginners?
+Exactly How Beginner-Friendly Is This Free Easy Knit Cowl for Beginners?

 Super-duper easy!
 You need to know a total of 2 stitches to knit this cowl.
 Yup.
 Just 2—the knit stitch and the knit front back (kfb) stitch, which is just knitting into the same stitch twice.